-Owners and operators must not allow a small amount of DEF in diesel tank.
-This will cause contamination of a diesel fuel system.
+Truck owners and operators must not allow even a small amount of DEF in their diesel tanks.
+This will cause contamination of the diesel fuel system.
 A simple lapse of judgment could send a vehicle to the scrapyard.
 Appropriately used, DEF makes the environment much cleaner.
 Misused, an operator could be facing a disastrous problem.

 DEF is a solution of urea and water.
 Diesel fuel and water-based DEF have different densities and will not mix.
 If an operator expects DEF contamination in the fuel system, do not drive and do not start the engine.
-Do not turn the key as this energizes the fuel system and pumps DEF throughout the fuel lines.
+DPF is to be poured into a special tank so that it can be injected into the exhaust pipeline.

 Consequences of a Small Amount of DEF in the Diesel Fuel Tank